AlloyXChange/alloyx-smart-contracts-v2/README.md

 StableCoin Desk handles all transactions using StableCoin.

 - depositDuraForPoolToken:   An Alloy token holder can deposit their tokens and buy back their previously deposited Pooltoken.
+- depositAlloyxDURATokens:   An Alloy token holder can deposit their tokens and redeem them for USDC
 - depositUSDCCoin:   A Liquidity Provider can deposit supported stable coins for Alloy Tokens.

 **Stake Desk**